-It should become easier to travel with the arrival of the eSIM technology.
+It should become easier to travel with the arrival of eSIM technology.
 You won't have to use international roaming on your home carrier anymore.
 Which has some financial, traffic volume, and speed issues associated with it.
-You will also free yourself from an aggravating search for tariff plans at local carriers--in an unknown country.
+You'll also free yourself from an aggravating search for rate plans at local carriers--in an unknown country.
 Now you can arrange everything prior to your trip.
-Search and select tariff plans at a website of the carrier or that country where you plan to go.
+Search and select rate plans on the website of the carrier or that country where you plan to go.
 After you pay online, you get a QR code and go on your trip with an activated eSIM for travel.

-Also, if something goes wrong with your smartphone and it stops working, you cannot replace the eSIM card with another phone.
-Like you can with an ordinary SIM-card.
-You will have to go into an office of a mobile carrier in order to restore your eSIM card.
+Also, if something goes wrong with your smartphone and it stops working, you cannot simply replace the eSIM card like you can with an ordinary SIM card.
+You'll have to go into an office of a mobile carrier in order to restore your eSIM card.
 Then activate it on another smartphone.
 Just imagine this happening during your trip.
-First, you will spend time searching for an office of a local carrier.
-And then, you will have to explain what happened and what you need.
+First, you'll spend time searching for an office of a local carrier.
+And then, you'll have to explain what happened and what you need.
 If you don’t know the local language, then this task will become even more difficult.
 This new technology is going through the setup process, so it is better not to rush with the usage of eSIM right now.
 Wait until it will be fully up and running before international travel.

 The global operator POND mobile offers you a much easier, less stressful solution than eSIM.
 World Phone rate plans with international roaming in over 210 countries around the world!